UmangThapliyal/digital-cv/README.md

 ### A brief Intro 🤠

- - Working at Plum Insurance, as Senior Software Developer.
+ - Working at Avoma, as Senior Software Developer.
- - Love web technologies like React, Node.js and currently trying to learn vue.
+ - Love web technologies like React, Node.js.
  - Have experience in testing using codecptjs.

 ### Hobbies 🎮